 If possible, it is often the most favorable outcome for everyone to divide your property on your own without resorting to the assistance of a court.
 You never know for sure how a court will divide your property, and legal proceedings can get contentious, so negotiating with your spouse usually gives you a better chance to reach a mutually acceptable agreement that reduces future conflict.
 When discussing this issue, each spouse should make sure to let the other know of any hidden types of property so that they can be fairly divided.
 Concealing property of value from a spouse can lead to serious negative legal consequences when discovered.

 One way to begin to divide your property is to list all your items of value.
 You and your spouse should try to estimate the value of each item.
 Starting with the most valuable items, go down the list and decide which of you should have each item.
 You do not need to divide the list exactly evenly, but you should avoid a starkly imbalanced split.
 Sometimes using a neutral third party, such as a mediator, helps to minimize tension during this process.
+The parties should then agree on whether each item is marital property or separate property and how it should be divided.

 One reason to divide property in a relatively balanced manner is that a judge will need to approve your agreement so that it can be enforced.
 If one spouse receives dramatically less value than the other spouse, the judge may be reluctant to approve the agreement without investigating the details.
 Each spouse may retain a lawyer to ensure that the property was divided fairly.
 A judge may be more inclined to approve an agreement without further investigation if each spouse has retained a lawyer.

 Unfortunately, not all couples are able to reach a mutually agreeable property division arrangement.
 In such an instance, the court will apply the state’s property division rules in splitting the assets from the marriage.
-The two main systems of property division upon divorce are equitable distribution and community property.